RazorOp/razorops-web/_newsletter/razorops-cicd-newsletter-70.md

 ![Logo](/images/newsletter/simplest-native-cicd-logo.jpg)

 PS- We publish this newsletters every week,  Subscribe and share with your friends.
 We hope this newsletter has provided valuable information.
-Follow RazorOps Linkedin Page <a href="https://www.linkedin.com/company/razorops/" target=_blank style="text-decoration: none"> **Razorops, Inc.**</a>
+Follow RazorOps Linkedin Page <a href="https://www.linkedin.com/company/razorops/" target=_blank style="text-decoration: none"> <b>Razorops, Inc.</b></a>